Valid for versions 92 through the latest version

 On the device that you are configuring for DDNS, search for a tab called HTTPS, DDNS, or SSL/TLS Certificate, or something similar.
 This tab could be in an Advanced or WAN menu.
 You can copy the contents of the text boxes from this interface into your device’s text boxes.

-To check the status of your certificate or request a new one, use cPanel’s SSL/TLS Status interface (cPanel >> Home >> Security >> SSL/TLS).
-Use the SSL/TLS Status interface if your domain displays the No certificate available for this domain message.
+You can also use the SSL/TLS Status interface if your DDNS domain displays the No certificate available for this domain message.